How to cross Up Helly Aa from your bucket list!

 The ferry to Shetland sails from Aberdeen in the North of Scotland and Aberdeen is just a couple of hours from Edinburgh and Glasgow.
 The journey from Aberdeen to Shetland is an overnight one, which sets sail around teatime (often stopping in the Orkney Islands) and the ferry arrives in Shetland early the following morning.
-To visit Up Helly Aa you need to be in Shetland for the last Tuesday of January, this year Tuesday 30th January 2018.
+To visit Up Helly Aa you need to be in Shetland for the last Tuesday of January.

 As Up Helly Aa takes place in the winter months there is usually plenty of space on board for foot passengers.
 If you want to book a cabin it’s worth doing so in advance to avoid disappointment.

 Find Accommodation for your stay

 Finding accommodation can be tricky around Up Helly Aa, and some of the more popular establishments in Lerwick are often booked up a year in advance.
 However there are still beds to be had closer to the event.
 It’s worth trying Shetland Hotels which have plenty of rooms or accommodation establishments outside Lerwick.

 Look at our accommodation listings or alternatively visit the Shetland.org website.
 VisitScotland’s iCentre in Lerwick ([email protected] or 01595 693434) and Sumburgh ([email protected] or 01950 460905) may also be able to help you find a place to stay during Up Helly Aa.